William Russell Sweet: Personal Notes

-The Sweet family were said to be remarkable, happy natured people, William Russell Sweet was known throughout the Narragansett area as ‘Sweet-The Painter’ (The post office delivered postcards under such title) because of his prolific art works in watercolors, gouaches and oils, many wall murals and restorations created for the famed Newport mansions, and his masterful wood carvings of furniture and wall mounts.
-William and his family spend many summer days along the coast lines of Rhode Island, where he sketched and painted scenes of Rhode Island the fields, forests, waterfronts and local architecture as themes in his watercolors, gouache and oils.
+The Sweet family were said to be remarkable and happy natured people.
+William Russell Sweet was known throughout the Narragansett area as ‘Sweet-The Painter’ (The post office delivered postcards under such title) because of his art works in watercolors, gouaches and oils, many wall murals and restorations created for the famed Newport mansions, and his wood carvings of furniture and wall mounts.
+William and his family spent many summer days along the coast of Rhode Island, where he sketched and painted scenes of the fields, forests, waterfronts and local architecture, as themes in his watercolors, gouache and oils.

 William Russell Sweet carved many pieces including wall plaques, tables and chairs, each of individual themes; such as, the Sweet Coat of Arms, New England sea shells as Quahogs and scallops, maple leaves, nuts and berries, textile weaving patterns, and animals.
 William Russell Sweet greatly admired the American Indian and depicted their lifestyle in some of his art pieces.
 He mentored others young artists in these wood carving skills.

 In 1896, William Russell Sweet created a hutch cabinet themed upon the classical poem "The Song of Hiawatha" by Henry Wadsworth Longfellow published in 1855.
 William Russell Sweet, painter and sculptor, carved this hutch cabinet using local oak wood.
 The figures were fashioned from Amos Sweet's pruned cherry and apple trees (Amos Street) in Peace Dale, RI.
 This piece of artwork stood in the family parlor and exhibited William's personal collection of Narragansett Indian ‘art-of-fact’ as arrow heads and stone tools found in the soil around southern Rhode Island.
 In 2009, Carson Grant and his family donated to the Pettaquamscutt Historical Society Museum The Song of Hiawatha' hutch cabinet which has been refinished and will be a permanent focal art piece in the center gallery in time for the Pettaquamscutt Historical Society's 50 Anniversary.